 /assets/images/provider/photos/2821555.png)

-For many people, addiction does not begin with a desire to escape reality, but with a desire to escape pain.
-Behind many patterns of substance use is a story of trauma — experiences that overwhelmed a person’s ability to cope, leaving deep emotional wounds that never fully healed.
-Understanding how trauma and addiction intertwine is essential to helping people recover with compassion rather than judgment.
+For many people, addiction doesn't just start with a desire to escape the reality they have found themselves in, but with a desire to escape pain.
+For many o those who struggle with substance use, there is an underlying story of trauma, or the experiences in the past that overwhelmed a person’s ability to cope, leaving deep emotional wounds that never fully healed.

 When someone uses drugs or alcohol to cope with trauma, the behavior is often rooted in survival rather than self-destruction.
 Addiction becomes a way to manage emotional pain, intrusive memories, and feelings of emptiness or shame.
-However, the same substances that bring temporary relief eventually create new layers of pain, damaged relationships, shame, guilt, and health issues, trapping individuals in a cycle that feels impossible to escape.
+However, the same substances that bring temporary relief can eventually create new layers of pain, damaged relationships, shame, guilt, and health issues, trapping individuals in a cycle that feels impossible to escape...

-Our Women’s Trauma IOP provides a safe, supportive environment where women can process their experiences, connect with others who understand, and rebuild trust in themselves.
+Our Women’s Welness IOP provides a safe, supportive environment where women can process their experiences, connect with others who understand, and rebuild trust in themselves.
 Our co-ed Adult IOP offers support for individuals managing both mental health and substance use challenges, focusing on stabilization, relapse prevention, and emotional healing.

 Addiction may begin as a response to pain, but recovery begins with understanding.
 When we heal the wounds of trauma, the need for escape begins to fade.